 The one person he doesn’t turn away is Diane Nguyen (Alison Brie), a biographer hired to ghost write his long-promised autobiography.
 Getting the book off the ground and BoJack’s desire to be liked again because of it drives the majority of the pilot, making for a mixed bag of an arc.
 The search for relevance in a Hollywood that’s passed you by is explored by many other projects—including the aforemented Comeback—and despite the animation and animals the beats feel very familiar.

 What holds BoJack Horseman together in the early goings is largely the work of its cast.
 Arnett is an ideal choice for BoJack, as the mix of ego and insecurity that powers BoJack’s decisions cuts him from the same $5,000 suit cloth as Arrested Development’s Gob Bluth.
-Sedaris neatly balances both the frustrated lover and the unflappable agent with ease, and Tompkins deploys his extreme cheerfulness in a way that justifies and undermines BoJack’s distaste for him.
+Sedaris neatly balances both the frustrated lover and the unflappable agent with ease—an energy she uncovered earlier that year playing a similar character in Jon Favreau’s Chef—and Tompkins deploys his extreme cheerfulness in a way that justifies and undermines BoJack’s distaste for him.
 Neither Brie nor Paul has a lot to do early on, but some moments hint making a better use of the skills they perfected on their more iconic performances—the mild crazy of Annie Edison on Community, the “Yeah science!” goofy enthusiasm of Breaking Bad.
 In the latter case though, given Jesse grew out of that degree by the end of the series, it feels like a bit of a step back for Paul.

 At the very top of the episode, Charlie Rose describes the early critical reaction to Horsin’ Around as “broad, saccharine, and not good.”
 BoJack Horseman isn’t as bad a show as Horsin’ Around was in the early going (at least if the clips we see this episode are any indication of the latter’s quality), but neither is it the instant hit that fictional show became.
 There’s some promising pieces there, if it can become as innovative or absurd as its setting suggests it could be.
 BoJack’s going to need to get out of his comfort zone to put this book together, and BoJack the show will need to do the same thing.